nuxeo/doc.nuxeo.com-content/src/nxdoc/getting-started/best-practices/performances/tracking-the-performance-of-the-nuxeo-platform.md

     This makes it easy to create new scenarios.

-Also to stress heavily the REST API [we use Gatling](https://github.com/nuxeo/nuxeo/tree/master/nuxeo-distribution/nuxeo-server-gatling-tests).
+-->
+We use Gatling for [performance testing](https://github.com/nuxeo/nuxeo/tree/master/nuxeo-distribution/nuxeo-server-gatling-tests).

-We also use Nuxeo Platform addon tools like [`nuxeo-platform-importer`](https://github.com/nuxeo/nuxeo/blob/master/addons/nuxeo-platform-importer/README.md) to populate the document base.
+Also, we use Nuxeo Platform addon tools like [`nuxeo-platform-importer`](https://github.com/nuxeo/nuxeo/blob/master/addons/nuxeo-platform-importer/README.md) to populate the document base.

 ### Metrics to Monitor During a Bench